 Mintel, a market intelligence firm, reports says in Dairy Foods.com, “One way to tempt health-focused consumers is for brands to create a space for permissible indulgence.
 For example, by using ‘real, simple ingredients,’ brands could create a health halo for their ice cream products — and make premium claims.”

-Most would stop short of saying ice cream is or can be good for you, but we are seeing it can be better for you.
+Most would stop short of saying ice cream is or can be good for you.
+We are seeing it can be better for you.
 Healthier ingredients and carb-control frozen dairy products are claiming shelf space almost weekly.
-Additionally, portion control has created more products while appealing to a wider range of consumers and consumers’ comfort with those permissible indulgences.
+Additionally, portion control has created more products.
+This appeals to a wider range of consumers and to consumers’ comfort with those permissible indulgences.